'Places' Artist Lea Michele Heads Back To The Stage, Where She Feels 'Most Home And Alive'

 “I wanted the album to show where I come from — the stage — where I got my education.
 ‘Places’ in theater is where they put you, where you have to go at the top of the show.
 It is my version of yelling ‘show time!'”

 Speaking of Places, Lea Michele offered a few teasers about some of her favorite new songs.
-She says “Getaway Car” is about the feelings stirred by first love and the experience of driving with that first love with the open road ahead and the radio turned up.
+She says “Getaway Car” is about the feelings stirred by first love, and the experience of driving with that first love with the open road ahead and the radio turned up.
 She compares the song to “Fast Car” by Tracy Chapman.

 Another one of Lea’s new favorites is “Hey You,” a song which she says is a very personal exploration of a past relationship.